AJGreaves/portrait-artist/README.md

 ### Acknowledgements

-- I received inspiration for this project from my own experience of building and maintaining a wordpress website for this business in the past years.
+- I received inspiration for this project from my own experience of building and maintaining a WordPress website for this business in the past years.
 - My mentor Simen Daehlin guided me towards attempting the special responsive header on the Home page.

 #### Disclaimer